ag4544/ansible/roles/ops_20_copy_vault/README.md

 ops_20_copy_vault
 =========

-This role copies some encrypted file to
+This role copies some encrypted file to VPS

 Requirements
 ------------